Khotons: History

 The Khotons were settled in Mongolia by the Oirats when the latter conquered Xinjiang and took their city-dwelling ancestors to Mongolia.
 According to another version, they settled in Mongolia after 1753, when their leader, the Dörbet Prince Tseren Ubashi, surrendered to the Qing Dynasty.
-According to some scholars, the Khotons are Mongolized Uyghurs as a result.
+The Khotons soon adapted and assimilated Mongolian or Oirat culture and speech.
+According to some scholars, the Khotons can be considered Mongolized Uyghurs as a result.